Kennedy leads Merrimack against Sacred Heart after 20-point game - WTOP News

 BOTTOM LINE: Merrimack visits Sacred Heart after Kevair Kennedy scored 20 points in Merrimack’s 66-59 loss to the Vermont Catamounts.

-The Pioneers have gone 3-1 at home.
-Sacred Heart is 0-1 in one-possession games.
+The Pioneers have gone 3-1 in home games.
+Sacred Heart is fifth in the MAAC scoring 75.8 points while shooting 43.0% from the field.

-The Warriors have gone 2-0 against MAAC opponents.
-Merrimack has a 2-6 record against opponents over .500.
+The Warriors are 2-0 in conference matchups.
+Merrimack gives up 72.0 points to opponents while being outscored by 7.2 points per game.

-The Pioneers and Warriors face off Monday for the first time in conference play this season.
+The Pioneers and Warriors face off Monday for the first time in MAAC play this season.

-TOP PERFORMERS: Nyle Ralph-Beyer averages 3.1 made 3-pointers per game for the Pioneers, scoring 14.0 points while shooting 46.6% from beyond the arc.
-Dashon Gittens is averaging 15.1 points and 2.1 steals over the past 10 games.
+TOP PERFORMERS: Dashon Gittens is averaging 15.1 points and 2.1 steals for the Pioneers.
+Nyle Ralph-Beyer is averaging 2.8 made 3-pointers over the last 10 games.

-Kennedy is scoring 15.2 points per game with 4.1 rebounds and 3.5 assists for the Warriors.
-Ernest Shelton is averaging 13.2 points over the last 10 games.
+Ernest Shelton is shooting 36.1% from beyond the arc with 3.0 made 3-pointers per game for the Warriors, while averaging 14.6 points.
+Kennedy is shooting 49.1% and averaging 17.0 points over the past 10 games.

 LAST 10 GAMES: Pioneers: 4-6, averaging 74.3 points, 29.5 rebounds, 14.3 assists, 7.8 steals and 2.6 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 77.7 points per game.